 Almost no carbs in Dairy-free Keto mousse

-Äggmjölk or egg-milk is an excellent substitute to drink instead of regular milk (especially cow’s milk) and basically contains no carbohydrates!
-Many people use it in their coffee or drink it as it is with different spices.
-It’s an amazingly delicious drink and is much better than you think when you first hear about it!
+Äggmjölk or egg milk is an excellent substitute for regular milk (especially cow’s milk).
+Aggmjolk basically contains almost no carbohydrates!
+Many people add it to their coffee or drink it as it is with different spices.
+It’s amazingly delicious and is much better than you would expect from whipped eggs and warm water.

 The exact origin of this tradition is not easy to find online, at least not in English.
 However, I am sure that it’s an ancient recipe that dates back to the times of Vikings.
 On this occasion, I invite any Sweedish reader to give us a bit more historical data on Äggmjölk because its amazing nutritional profile makes it into a potion that could be served by the Norsk gods!

-If you want to make your Egg milk even healthier, you can just use mighty quail eggs.
-Now, these small gems of nature act as an anti-inflammatory food and provide you with the most digestible protein profile.
-Of course, if you decide to use hen eggs, then you’ll be best with free-range and organic!
-The ratio of yolks and egg-whites should be 2:1 to make it more Keto friendly!
+If you want to make your egg milk additionally powerful, you can use quail eggs.
+These small gems of nature act anti-inflammatory and provide you with the most digestible protein profile.
+Of course, if you decide to use hen eggs, then you’ll be best with free-range, organic eggs!

 History of chocolate mousse